-Nikki Bella Gushes Over Boyfriend, Artem Chigvinstev In New Interview
+Nikki Bella Gushes Over Boyfriend, Artem Chigvinstev, In New Interview

-Nikki Bella appears to be head over heels in love with her boyfriend, former Dancing With The Stars professional dancer Artem Chigvinstev.
-In a new interview with Hollywood Life, Nikki gushed over her Artem and explained why their relationship works.
+Nikki Bella appears to be head-over-heels in love with her boyfriend, former Dancing With The Stars professional dancer Artem Chigvinstev.
+In a new interview with Hollywood Life, Nikki gushed over Artem and explained why their relationship works.

 “He brings out the girl that Nikki really is,” the former WWE Diva said.
 “The girl that is in there, deep down inside.
 I’ve never been more relaxed with another human being, except my sister, but Artem gives me this feeling that nothing matters in the world — not material things, not bad things.”

 Artem and Nikki met through Dancing With The Stars.
-During season 25 of the popular competition reality show.
-Artem and Nikki were partners.
+During Season 25 of the popular competition reality show, Artem and Nikki were partners.
 As Us Weekly notes, at the time, Nikki was engaged to professional wrestling star John Cena.
 During an interview in 2017, Cena even speculated that the 37-year-old Russian professional dancer would choreograph their first wedding dance.

-But that wedding never happened because Nikki and John broke up in 2018, bring their six-year romantic relationship to an end.
+But that wedding never happened because Nikki and John broke up in 2018, bringing their six-year romantic relationship to an end.

 Artem and Nikki were eliminated on the seventh week of the competition.
 But mere months after the breakup with John Cena, there were reports that these two former DWTS dance partners were dating.